 Previous | Next

-"Please tell."
-Evina insisted.
+"Please say it," Evina insisted.

 Goopy opened his laptop and typed in some calculations.
 "I believe all the cogs are connected to a common signal, this powerful one that I've been tracking for a while.
-It seems to give the cogs commands like when and where to invade as well as other things like software updates.
+It seems to give the cogs commands like when and where to invade, as well as other things like software updates.
 If I could find the computer that is sending this signal, I might be able to use it to shut down all the cogs at once."

-"I bet once we find the president, the machine won't be far from him.
-Let's Go!"
+"Let's go!"
 Evina said.
-After taking a few steps, he felt secure, "I think it's safe to cross."
+"I bet when we find the president that the machine won't be far."
+After taking a few steps, he felt secure.
+"I think it's safe to cross."

 They took small, careful steps.
-One wrong move and they would plummet into one of the deadly moving parts in the machines below.
+One wrong move, and they would plummet into one of the deadly moving parts in the machines below.
 It took the toons about ten minutes to safely make it across the length of the factory and reach the next door.

 Evina opened it with the same terror as before.
 It was another room but much smaller and cleaner.
-Evina closed the door behind them and the clanking sounds stopped.
+Evina closed the door behind them, and the clanking sounds stopped.
 They stood in the dim light.

 United Nation of the C.O.G.